-The key-person system is strong and provides maximum benefit to both the children and their families as both develop highly positive relationships with staff.
-Parents comment that they find all practitioners extremely friendly and supportive.
-This effectively supports children's emotional well-being and provides firm foundations for their learning within preschool.
-Practitioners ensure that all children form secure bonds and attachments by having tailor-made, settling-in procedures.
-For example, less confident children are welcomed into pre-school at their own pace and in a very gentle manner.
-Practitioners ensure children are happy and enjoy their time by finding out about their needs, likes and dislikes and by talking to parents on an ongoing basis.
+The key-person system is strong and provides maximum benefit to both the children and their families, as both develop highly positive relationships with staff.
+Parents comment that they find all staff extremely friendly and supportive.
+This effectively supports children's emotional well-being and provides firm foundations for their learning within playgroup.
+Staff ensure that all children form secure bonds and attachments by having tailor-made, settling-in procedures.
+For example, less confident children are welcomed into playgroup at their own pace and in a very gentle manner.
+Staff ensure children are happy and enjoy their time by finding out about their needs, likes and dislikes and by talking to parents on an ongoing basis.
 They provide a warm and welcoming environment to help children feel at home, safe and secure, so that they have a firm basis on which to enjoy and progress their learning.

 Children independently follow good hygiene routines and are reminded of the importance of washing their hands before snack time.
-Snacks are healthy and nutritious, with a variety of cheese, meat, wraps, fresh fruit and milk or water provided.
-This range gives children good opportunities to try new tastes and is varied enough to encourage them to be interested in what they eat.
+Snacks are healthy and nutritious, with a variety of fresh fruit and milk or water provided.
 Children learn about the importance of good hygiene routines, eating healthy food and drinking milk and water.
-Consequently children's understanding of good food choices, is appropriate for their age and stage of development.
-For example, children describe foods that are good for their teeth and body and talk about the need to wash dirt off their hands before eating snack.
-Although, children enjoy these social occasions, their social development is not always fully supported.
-This is because practitioners do not consistently model good manners during snack time and as a result, children do not always learn these.
-Children's behaviour is generally managed well.
-Practitioners get down to children's level and calmly communicate with them.
-Therefore, the focus is on a positive atmosphere of mutual respect and trust, where practitioners frequently praise children's efforts and achievements.
+Consequently, children's understanding of healthy food is appropriate for their age and stage of development.
+For example, children discuss the need to eat at least five portions of fruit a day and what is good for their teeth and body.
+Children enjoy these social occasions, and their social development is fully supported as staff provide good role models regarding manner at snack time.
+Children's behaviour is managed very well.
+Staff get down to children's level and calmly communicate with them.
+Therefore, the focus is on a positive atmosphere of mutual respect and trust, where staff frequently praise children's efforts and achievements.
 Consequently, behaviour is good overall and children's self-esteem is well supported.

 Children are helped effectively to make the move onto other settings, such as when they move to the local schools.
-They are visited at pre-school by local teachers and sometimes, pre-school practitioners accompany children to local schools.
+They are visited at the playgroup by local teachers and sometimes playgroup staff accompany children to local schools.
 Furthermore, staff provide resources and experiences that help them to learn about their new environment.
 These include school uniforms, photographs of local schools, books and stories about going to school, which they enjoy at circle time.
 This supports children's well-being as they adjust to periods of change.
-There is a strong emphasis on safety and children are reminded about staying safe, for example, by ensuring their play does not injure other children, such as when they ride their bicycles and scooters at speed or when exploring their nature garden.
+There is a strong emphasis on safety and children are reminded about staying safe, for example, by ensuring their play does not injure other children, such as when they ride their bicycles and scooters at speed or when moving around the room.
 Consequently, children are kept safe and learn how to assess danger and manage risks for themselves.